 Set along the Atlantic Ocean, the best beaches in Fort Lauderdale will sink anyone into deep bliss.
 With their shimmering white sands, turquoise waters, and ocean breezes, they’re the perfect place for the ultimate South Florida seaside escape.

-Fort Lauderdale’s beaches are ideal for laying down a towel or renting a beach chair and soaking up the sun.
+Fort Lauderdale’s beautiful beaches are ideal for laying down a towel or renting a beach chair and soaking up the sun.
 If you’re looking for a more adventurous beach vacation, there are loads of other fun activities to experience, too.
 Deep-sea fishing, scuba diving and snorkeling, swimming, and oceanfront hikes are all popular activities in the Lauderdale area.

 Ready to experience Fort Lauderdale’s seaside allure?
 Whether you’re going solo, with a partner, or on a family getaway, plan your South Florida vacation with this list of the most beautiful Fort Lauderdale beaches.